Solomon W. Downs: Death and burial

-Downs died in Crab Orchard Springs, Lincoln County, Kentucky on August 14, 1854 and was buried on his family's plantation in Kentucky.
+Downs died in Crab Orchard Springs, Kentucky on August 14, 1854, and was buried on his family's plantation in Kentucky.
 He was later reburied at Riverview Sanitarium in Monroe, Louisiana, and the burial ground there became Riverview Cemetery.
 Under the terms of his will, Downs freed a slave, Richard Barrington, who had been taught to read and write while living on Downs' plantation.
 Barrington later became a successful barber in New Orleans, and learned that Downs' grave had not been marked, so Barrington paid for a headstone.
 Downs' grave was later lost, and was uncovered again in 1937.
 After being moved to a spot near the cemetery entrance, the grave was forgotten about a second time.
 It was rediscovered in 2000, and is marked by the broken pieces of the headstone originally purchased by Barrington.

 Family

 In 1830, Downs married Ann Marie McCaleb (d.
 1857).
 They were the parents of two children, Samuel Alfred Downs and Sarah Mary Downs.